keerthibanavath/Digital-filter-design/README.md

 DURIATION: 8 WEEKS
 MENTOR: NEELA SANTOSH
 Design the Filter:
+Digital filter design is the process of creating a filter that works on digital signals (numbers stored in a computer or digital device) to remove unwanted parts (like noise) or keep desired parts (like specific frequencies) of the signal.

+🔍 Purpose:
+To improve a signal by:

+Removing noise

+Extracting useful information

+Changing the shape or behavior of the signal

+🔧 How It Works:
+A digital filter takes in a stream of numbers (a signal),

+It processes the signal using a mathematical formula,

+And it outputs a new, cleaner or modified signal.

+📚 Types of Digital Filters:
+FIR (Finite Impulse Response) – Easy to design and always stable.

+IIR (Infinite Impulse Response) – More efficient but can be unstable if not designed carefully.

 First, you decide what kind of filter you want (for example, low-pass to remove high frequencies).